-Monoloc 150mg Tablet is an H2 blocker.
-It works by reducing the amount of acid in the stomach which helps in relief of acid-related indigestion and heartburn.
+Monoloc 150 mg Tablet is a H2 blocker (antacid).
+It works by reducing the amount of acid in the stomach which helps in relief of acid related indigestion and heartburn.

 In Depth Information on Monoloc Tablet

-- Monoloc is a well tolerated and safe medicine with a very low incidence of side effects.
+- Monoloc 150 mg Tablet is a well tolerated and safe medicine with a very low incidence of side effects.

-- Take Monoloc before going to bed if you are taking this medicine once a day as it is very effective in controlling stomach acid released in the midnight.
+- Take Monoloc 150 mg Tablet before going to bed if you are taking this medicine once a day as it is very effective in controlling stomach acid released in the midnight.

-- If you are also taking an antacid, take it two hours before or after taking Monoloc.
+- If you are also taking an antacid, take it two hours before or after taking Monoloc 150 mg Tablet.

 - Avoid taking soft drinks, citrus fruits like orange and lemon, which can irritate the stomach and increase acid secretion.

-- Inform your doctor if you do not feel better after taking Monoloc for two weeks or 14 days as you may be suffering from some other problems.
+- Inform your doctor if you do not feel better after taking Monoloc 150 mg Tablet for two weeks or 14 days as you may be suffering from some other problems.

 - Inform your doctor if you have ever been diagnosed with kidney or liver disease.
 Dose of your medicine may need to be adjusted.